 Waverley might not be on your bucket list.
 In fact, you most likely haven’t even heard of it.
 And, to be honest, I don’t remember how I came across it a few years ago.
-But I had found some golf courses that were quite unique in character in the New Plymouth area of New Zealand, and Waverley Golf Club seemed to be the cream of crop!
+But I found some courses that were quite unique in character in the New Plymouth area of New Zealand.
+And Waverley seemed to be the cream of the crop!

-As we made our way down from Auckland, at each golf course we asked the local pros where we should play golf.
+As we made our way down from Auckland, at each golf course we asked the locals where we should play.
 To our astonishment, Waverley kept being mentioned.
-In fact, it was recommended by both The Kinloch Club and by Cape Kidnappers.
+In fact, it was recommended by both The Kinloch Club and Cape Kidnappers.
 And, while we were at Cape Kidnappers, we learned that Waverley is in one of The Confidential Guide to Golf Courses books by Tom Doak.

 There It Is

-As we started traveling through the North Island of New Zealand, I wanted to learn more about this incredible country, so I had begun reading The Penguin History of New Zealand, by Michael King, one of the country’s leading historians.
+As we started traveling through the North Island of New Zealand, I wanted to learn more about this incredible country.
+So I began reading The Penguin History of New Zealand, by Michael King, one of the country’s leading historians.
 I was particularly interested in the oral historical stories passed down from generation to generation about the discovery of these beautiful islands by the Māori people.

-After an extremely long day’s journey, Menekse was the first to spot Waverley Golf Club in the distant wispy white clouds.
+After a long day’s journey, Menekse was the first to spot the golf club in the distant wispy white clouds.
 “There it is, there it is!” she exclaimed excitingly as we got closer.
 Paddling our JUCY campervan into the car park we felt like Kupe, the ancient Polynesian voyager who along with his wife Kuramārōtini discovered Aotearoa, the land of the long white cloud, known now as New Zealand.
-As we slowly drifted into the car park, it was like we had discovered a place unseen and untouched by anyone before us.
+As we slowly drifted into the car park, it was like we had discovered a place unseen or untouched by anyone before us.
 Welcome to Waverley Golf Club!

-Waverley Golf Club is an 18-hole golf course that has one set of tees measuring in at 6055 yards and plays to par 72.
+Waverley Golf Club is an 18-hole golf course.
+It has one set of tees measuring in at 6055 yards and plays to par 72.
 We slid our green fees into the honesty box (15 NZD, 8,61 Euro, 9.65 USD) and stood there with our mouths hanging wide open.
-There were sheep as far as the eye could see, and a golf course that we had only seen and played in our dreams.
+There were sheep as far as the eye could see.
+And a golf course that we had only seen and played in our dreams!

 Yes, sheep!
 You are introduced to the sheep with your very first shot.
 Unsure of what we should do, we concluded that the sheep would take care of themselves and decided to play the hole as we normally would, and we hit driver off Panorama, the par 5 opening hole!

-The 392-yard seventh was without doubt our favourite hole on the front nine.
+The 392-yard seventh was, without a doubt, our favorite hole on the front nine.
 Canyon, as it is named, is a straight-away par 4 that is framed on both sides with large dunes that lend the hole its name.
 They also help funnel wayward shots back into the short grass fairways.
 Reaching the green, you find yourself at the furthest point of the golf course.